CONDITIONS OF ENTRY

 - Laser lights

-- Animals (other than Assistance Dogs)
+- Animals (other than assistance dogs)

 - Bicycles, scooters, skateboards and rollerblades/ skates

-- Audio recording devices or video cameras
+- Professional cameras, audio recording devices or video cameras

-- Camera Tripods
+- Camera Tripods and detachable lenses above 300mm

-- Large flags/banners with handles exceeding 1.0m
+- Large flags/banners exceeding 1.6m

 - Unauthorised advertising material or flyers